The easiest way to remember Doris Roberts is to remember the volume.

 The awards record is unusually clear.

 Television Academy pages show Roberts won the Emmy for supporting actress in a drama series for St. Elsewhere in 1983.
-They also show her remarkable run as Marie Barone on Everybody Loves Raymond: wins for supporting actress in a comedy series in 2001, 2002, 2003, and 2005.
+They also show her repeated run as Marie Barone on Everybody Loves Raymond: wins for supporting actress in a comedy series in 2001, 2002, 2003, and 2005.

 That set of wins says two useful things.